 |This is a letter I wrote.|

-In other words, the letter (“this”) is the topic of the sentence and the speaker is assumed to have written it because we don’t have enough information to know otherwise.
+In other words, the letter (“this”) is the topic of the sentence and the speaker is assumed to have written it because we don’t have enough information to assume otherwise.

 We certainly understand the structure in the following basic sentence: